jilltedford/jilltedford/README.md

 I’m working on becoming a full stack developer!

-I plan on joining Parsity's part-time Software Engineering bootcamp starting July 2022.
+I am joining Parsity's part-time Software Engineering program starting July 2022.

+In the meantime, I'm learning the basics on Codecademy.com.